MaximSchmidt/ProjektHeizung/ProjektHeizungVisioAddIn/ProjektAmpel/README.md

 ### Step 4: Integrate AVM FRITZ!SmartHome with Home Assistent:

 1. Navigate in the Home Assistent Interface to "Einstellungen"
-2. Navigate to "Geräte und Dienste"
+2. Navigate to "GerÃ¤te und Dienste"
 3. Add Integration "AVM FRITZ!SmartHome"
 4. Login with your FritzBox Username and Password